Take Me Home (Cash Cash song): Music video

 The music video for "Take Me Home" was released on December 18, 2013.
 The music video was directed by DJ Brawner and showcases a young couple on a road trip in alternating love-hate states.
 A music video for an acoustic version was released on November 7, 2013.

 In popular culture

-In the 2014 Stanley Cup Playoffs semi-final series between the Montreal Canadiens and the New York Rangers, the song can often be heard in the pre-game shows in the background while the song’s being played in the arena during pre-game warm-ups.
+In the 2014 Stanley Cup Playoffs semi-final series between the Montreal Canadiens and the New York Rangers, the song can often be heard in the pre-game shows in the background while the song's being played in the arena during pre-game warm-ups.

 The song was used in several TV spots for the 2016 animated film Finding Dory.

-Commercial performance
+Chart performance

-The song peaked at number fifty seven on the Billboard Hot 100 and sold 488,000 downloads in the US to date according to Nielsen SoundScan.
+The song peaked at number fifty seven on the Billboard Hot 100 and sold 488,000 downloads in the United States in July 2014, according to Nielsen SoundScan.
+The song eventually sold 502,000 downloads the following month.
+It also reached number six and number two on the US Hot Dance/Electronic Songs and Dance Airplay charts, respectively.
+The song was number one on US dance radio.

 Outside of the United States, "Take Me Home" peaked within the top ten of the charts in Australia and the United Kingdom, becoming Cash Cash's first charting song and global hit.
+The song debuted at number five on the UK Singles Chart, while reaching number seven on the Australian Singles Chart.